-The Pharmacy application deadline for the Doctor of Pharmacy degree program is June 1, 2020 for the 2020-2021 academic year.
-Applicants who wish to be considered for admission into the 2020-2021 academic year will have time to submit their required application material and may include the July PCAT.
+The Pharmacy application deadline for the Doctor of Pharmacy degree program is June 1, 2022 for the 2022-2023 academic year.
+Applicants who wish to be considered for admission into the 2022-2023 academic year will have time to submit their required application material.
 Seats may be limited, so apply today!
 Applications are reviewed weekly and admissions decisions are made on a rolling basis.

-The first three years of the 3+3 program are devoted to undergraduate coursework.
-The student will take courses in the major, general education courses, and electives that include prerequisite coursework for the pharmacy program.
+The first three years of the 3+3 program are devoted to coursework at your undergraduate institution.
+You will take courses in the major, general education courses, and electives that include all of the prerequisite coursework for the pharmacy program.

-Students will apply for the Pharm.D. program in the third year of their undergraduate program.
-If they are accepted, they can use 7 to 10 credits of their major courses plus elective courses to satisfy the remaining credits for the B.S. degree, depending upon the major.
-Please see the B.S. degree programs below for specific information.
+Students in the 3+3 Pathway Program will apply to the Pharm.D. program in the third year of their undergraduate program.
+If they are accepted, they can use a predetermined number of credits from the USJ Pharm.D. first year to satisfy the remaining credits for the bachelor’s degree, depending upon the major.
+Please contact us at [email protected] for specifics, since each case is unique.